aochagavia/optimization-experiment/research/blog.md

 Note that the repetition doesn't matter, because the code is being generated anyway.
-By the way, there are also other ways to express the output to this problem, like using `(declare-const s1_a1 Int)` instead of `(declare-const s1_a1_t1 Bool)`, so we can store the teacher index and reduce the amount of constants we need.
+By the way, there are also other ways to express the output to this problem, like using `(declare-const s1_a1 Int)` instead of `(declare-const s1_a1_t1 Bool)`.
 However, the current representation has some advantages when defining the rest of the problem.

 ## Modeling the problem, part 2

-Now we have defined how the output of the solution looks like, we need to tell Z3 the constraints that are required by a valid solution.
+Now we have defined how the output of the solution looks like, the next step is to tell Z3 the constraints that are required by a valid solution.
 These are:

 1. For each assignment, a student can only work under the supervision of one teacher (e.g. `s1_a1_t1 && s1_a1_t2` can never be true in the same solution)